Mary Zilba

-Mary Zilba is an American singer and television personality best known for her singing career in Canada and her reign as Miss Ohio (Miss America Pageant).
-She was additionally a cast member on The Real Housewives of Vancouver for two seasons.
+Mary E. Zilba (born September 29, 1963) is an American-Canadian former singer and television personality best known for her singing career in Canada and her reign as Miss Ohio (Miss America Pageant).
+Additionally, she received further recognition for her appearance as a cast member on The Real Housewives of Vancouver.

-Early life
+Early life and beauty pageants

-Mary Zilba was born in Toledo, Ohio, and is of Syrian and Lebanese ancestry, she attended Central Catholic High School and is a graduate of the University of Toledo where she earned her degree in Journalism / Broadcasting.
+Mary Zilba was born in Toledo, Ohio, and is of Lebanese and Syrian ancestry.
+She attended Central Catholic High School and is a graduate of the University of Toledo where she earned her degree in Journalism / Broadcasting.
 Zilba and her sister, Juliana, both held Miss Ohio titles.

+In 1986, representing Greater Toledo, Zilba was crowned Miss Ohio in the Miss America pageant.
+For her talent, she sang "Let's Stay Together" by Al Green.
+She subsequently competed in Miss America 1987, where she sung "My Mammy" by Walter Donaldson.